johnnovak/RML-Amiga/website/docs/manual/customising-your-setup.md

 ## Configuration tool

-RML Amiga includes a configuration tool aptly titled `conftool.exe` located in your `$RML_BASE` folder.
+RML Amiga includes a configuration tool aptly titled `ConfTool.exe` located in your `$RML_BASE` folder.
 You might want to create a desktop shortcut for it.

 The tool allows you to change specific settings of your configs while